-PARTIAL CARE PROGRAM — Provides a wide range of psychiatric rehabilitation groups and activities for adults experiencing a mental illness who require a more intensive environment in order to reach their maximum potential for independent living.
-Programs are also available for adults experiencing a mental illness with substance abuse issues.
+PARTIAL CARE PROGRAM — Provides psychiatric rehabilitation groups and activities for adults with a mental illness who require a more intensive environment to help them reach their maximum potential for independent living.
+Programs are available for adults experiencing co-occurring mental health and substance use disorders.

-PROGRAM OF ASSERTIVE COMMUNITY TREATMENT (PACT) — Community-based intensive mental health and recovery service for seriously and chronically disabled adults experiencing a mental illness.
+PROGRAM OF ASSERTIVE COMMUNITY TREATMENT (PACT) — Community-based integrated rehabilitation, treatment and support services for individuals diagnosed with a serious mental illness.